Writers wanting to control your Inner Critic – I’ve got news for you…

 In The Artist’s Way, Julia Cameron – the St Joan of Arc for creatives – puts it this way:

 “As artists we co-operate and co-opt the power of Universal Intelligence (God/Higher Power) to come through us.”

-Finally – as either a last resort – or a daily ritual…use SELF TALK WITH MIRROR WORK to tell yourself in front of a mirror you ARE a writer.
+Try Self Talk with Mirror Work.
+Tell yourself in front of a mirror you ARE a writer.
 You can also write it 15 times as a ritual of AFFIRMATION in your journal (as Dilbert creator Scott recommends)